 Just because you live in the Sunshine State doesn’t automatically mean you can’t feel sad, alone, and hopeless without understanding why.
 Does it seem like you’re struggling emotionally while everyone else is living their best life?
 Are you unsure if you’ll ever feel “normal” again?
 If so, you may be suffering from depression, and you may need mental health services.

-According to the Anxiety and Depression Association of America, Major Depressive Disorder affects more than 16.1 million American adults each year.
-Though you may not be able to see the light right now, there is help.
-There is a way out of the darkness.
-The behavioral health professionals at Port St. Lucie Hospital are dedicated to providing Florida residents and visitors a caring, compassionate atmosphere for diagnosing, treating, and providing ongoing therapy for individuals dealing with depression.
+According to the Anxiety and Depression Association of America, major depressive disorder affects more than 16.1 million adults in the United States each year.
+Although you may not be able to see the light at the end of the tunnel right now, there is hope.
+The behavioral health professionals at Port St. Lucie Hospital are dedicated to offering Florida residents and visitors with a caring, compassionate atmosphere for diagnosing, treating, and providing ongoing therapy for individuals dealing with depression.

 - What’s the difference between sadness and depression?

 - How do I take the first step toward help?